rmsk2/deasm/README.md

 source code does not compile due to non existing labels.
 The reason for that is not a deficiency in `deasm` but most likely data like lookup tables or sprite defintions which are interpreted as machine code.
-When such data is interpreted as machine code it is possible that the target address of a branch or jump ends up pointing to a byte inside of another instruction.
+When such data is interpreted as machine code it is possible that the target address of a branch or jump ends up pointing to a byte inside of another instruction which should never happen in a well formed program.
 Errors like that have to be resolved manually.